vroad/kubeadm-aws/README.md

 ## Really cheap Kubernetes cluster on AWS with kubeadm

 This is a fork of a quick start by UPMC Enterprises.
-I've adapted (and possibly improved it) to use the cheapest available spot instances to run a 1 master, 1 worker cluster for somewhere around $6 a month.
+I've adapted (and possibly improved it) to use the cheapest available spot instances amongst other things, to make a really low cost cluster possible.
+For example you can run a 1 master, 1 worker cluster for somewhere around $6 a month.
 It uses m1.small spot instances and the free ephemeral storage they come with instead of EBS volumes.

-### How it works

-The terraform script builds out a new VPC in your account and a single subnet (to avoid cross AZ bandwidth charges).
-It will also provision an internet gateway and setup a routing table to allow internet access.
+Current features:

+* Completely automated provisioning through Terraform of a single master cluster.
+* Variables for many things including number of workers (requests through spot fleet) and EC2 instance type.
+* Automatic backup and recovery.
+So if your master gets terminated, when the replacement is provisioned by AWS it will pick up where the old one left off without you doing anything. 😁

-#### _NOTE: Really really don't use this in production!_
+#### _NOTE: Really really don't use this in production!
+However in theory the reliability should be quite good._

 ### Run it!